 Tags - By default, Content and Programming Language tags are provided and required.
 To add another tag, click Add Tag and enter the name and values.

-Click Files in the left navigation pane and check the check boxes for additional external files to be included with the assessment.
+Click Files in the left navigation pane and check the check boxes for additional external files to be included with the assessment when adding it to an assessment library.
 The files are then included in the Additional content list.

 Click Create to complete the process.